 When having blood work done, you might also see results for hemoglobin A1c (HbA1c), sometimes called glycated hemoglobin.
 An HbA1c test measures the amount of glycated hemoglobin, which is hemoglobin that has glucose attached to it, in your blood.

 Doctors often order this test for people with diabetes.
-It helps to give a clearer picture of someone’s average blood glucose levels over the course of two to four months.
+It helps to give a clearer picture of someone’s average blood glucose levels over the course of 2 to 4 months.
 Glucose, also called blood sugar, circulates throughout your blood and attaches to hemoglobin.

 The more glucose in your blood, the more likely you are to have higher levels of glycated hemoglobin.
 The glucose stays attached to the hemoglobin for about 120 days.
 A high HbA1c level indicates that someone’s blood sugar has been high for several months.

 In most cases, someone with diabetes should aim for an HbA1c level of 7 percent or less.
 Those without diabetes tend to have HbA1c levels of about 5.7 percent.
-If you have diabetes and a high HbA1c level, you may need to adjust your insulin dosage.
-Learn more about controlling HbA1c levels.
+If you have diabetes and a high HbA1c level, you may need to adjust your medication.